treyworks/treyworks-chat-plugin/README.md

 Confirm to the user that their information has been received and a representative will contact them soon.
 ```

-### WordPress Actions and Filters
+### WordPress Actions and Filters (OpenAI Text Chat)

 1. Navigate to the plugin settings dashboard and locate the "Allowed Actions" section.
 Add the specific WordPress action or filter you want to use to this list.
-2. Add this function to your OpenAI assistant:
+2. Add this function to your OpenAI assistant for text chat widgets:

 ```json
 {